Recommended for Toddlers

 - The ability to order objects by size will build the foundation for the understanding that numbers represent different amounts.

-- Your child’s ability to compare two or more objects by size will build prior knowledge that will allow her to compare two or more objects by other factors (color, texture, speed, weight, etc) that will be useful in further math and science understanding.
+- Your toddler’s ability to compare two or more objects by size will build prior knowledge that will allow her to compare two or more objects by other factors (color, texture, speed, weight, etc) that will be useful in further math and science understanding.

 - Understanding the concepts of bigger and smaller is a foundation skill for eventually understanding fractions and parts of a whole.